 Rumor has it that some walls in Avernum have secret doors.
-Look around for hidden switches that might open them.
+Look around for hidden switches on the walls that might open them.

 Using Objects, Searching Things, Traps

 To search inside a dresser, desk, barrel, etc., select it.
 You will then carefully examine it, and, if there are items inside, you will see the Inventory Window.